FBI and Homeland Security Detail Russian Hacking Campaign In New Report

 they do mention a yara signature linked to some group but thats about it,

-The problem with lying all the time (Score:2)
+The problem with lying all the time (Score:3)

 is that, when you really need folks to believe you, it just doesn't happen.